MSch8791/FPLNet/README.md

 ## Summary

 This repository contains the <b>FPLNet</b> models, a facial landmarks and face parsing estimator.
-And contains source code to run the inference on the model and provide a test tool to showcase its abilities.
+It also contains source code to run the inference on the model and provide a test tool to showcase its abilities.

 ## How it works